Huygens' clocks at the microscale

-{\bf Conclusion.} We leveraged tools of active matter to devise mechanical oscillators at the microscale.
-We measured the individual dynamics and quantified natural frequency and noise in the system.
-Coupled oscillators exhibit a dynamics of synchronicity with phase locks separated by slips.
-We interpret our observations as noisy oscillators, with different natural frequencies.
-It allows us to relate the synchronization of noisy oscillators with the Kramers escape time of a particle in an effective potential.
-A simple model, made tractable by approximations, quantifies the role played by external and intrinsic noises in synchronization.
-It is noticeable that while theoretically counter-rotors should synchronize more robustly than co-rotors, this is not true in the experiment, pointing out to potential chemical shadowing and geometric effect that will require further investigation.
-This work lays the experimental groundwork for the study of synchronization at the microscale, in large scale systems and complex geometry. \\ {\bf Acknowledgements.} This research was funded in whole or in part by the Austrian Science Fund (FWF) [10.55776/P35206]. {\bf Conflicts of interest.} No conflict to declare.
+Taking co-rotors as example, we interpret the the duration $t_\delta$ of a synchronization plateau as a Kramers escape time from the energy barrier defined by the effective potential \eqref{eq:Vdelta}, reminiscent of stochastic switching between synchrony and asynchrony for swimming algae \cite{polin2009chlamydomonas,Wan2014}.
+When the angular frequencies are close, the energy barrier is approximately $\Delta V_\delta = V_\delta(\delta_\mathrm{max}) - V_\delta(\delta_\mathrm{min}) \simeq \frac{k_\mathrm{B}T}{2D_r}\left(\frac{\mu_0k}{4R^3} - \pi\,\Delta\omega\right)$, where $\delta_\mathrm{max}$ and $\delta_\mathrm{min}$ are a maximum and its consecutive minimum of $V_\delta(\delta)$, and $\Delta \omega = |\omega_2-\omega_1|$ [SI Sec.~S2].
+This results in a Kramers time $\tau_\delta = \frac{2\pi k_\mathrm{B}T}{(2D_r)\sqrt{V''_\delta(\delta_\mathrm{min})|V''_\delta(\delta_\mathrm{max})|}}\ \operatorname{e}^{\frac{\Delta V_\delta}{k_\mathrm{B}T}}\,\propto \operatorname{e}^{-\frac{\pi\Delta \omega}{2D_r}}$, intuitively related to the experimental synchronization ratio $\Gamma$.
+Guided by this theoretical insight, we represent the experimental synchronization $\Gamma$ vs $\exp{(-\lambda)}$, where $\lambda = \pi\frac{\Delta\omega}{2D_r}$ and observe a collapse of all our data: clocks of different radii $R$, co- or counter-rotating [Fig.~4b].
+Similarly, the synchronization probability $p_\mathrm{sync}$ from our agent-based model [Fig. 4c-inset] collapses across all parameters varied numerically (coupling strength or radii and velocity) when represented as a function of $\lambda$ [Fig.~4c] -- altogether showing that population noise, {\it i.e.} frequency difference $\Delta \omega$, is counteracted by active noise $D_r$ to hinder synchronization. {\bf Conclusion.} We leveraged tools of active matter to devise a model platform of mechanical oscillators at the microscale, coupled phoretically, rather than hydrodynamically, whereby individual dynamics, natural frequency, noise and phoretic coupling are independently quantified.
+We observe synchronicity of pairs of oscillators separated by slips and controlled quantitatively by a parameter $\lambda\sim \Delta \omega/D_R $, expressed in terms of source of noise in the system.
+It is noticeable that while we predict that counter-rotors synchronize more robustly than co-rotors, this is not observed in the experiment, pointing out to potential chemical shadowing and geometric effect that will require further investigation.
+This work lays the groundwork for the study of synchronization of oscillators spatially and temporally coupled by non-reciprocal interactions. \\ {\bf Acknowledgements.} This research was funded in whole or in part by the Austrian Science Fund (FWF) [10.55776/P35206]. {\bf Conflicts of interest.} No conflict to declare.